Introduction: A high-stakes gamble on national security

 How to protect yourself

-While this particular funding crisis was averted, it serves as a reminder that institutional support can be unpredictable.
+While the outcome of this budget proposal is not yet known, it serves as a reminder that institutional support can be unpredictable.
 Organizations and individuals should cultivate their own resilience.

 For businesses and other organizations: